 These are especially helpful in the hospital, where phone batteries usually die and the outlets are far from the hospital beds.
 It’s great to have more than one charger to stash in different places.

 I always carry a Vogmask in my purse to filter out chemicals, smoke, and pollen.
 It’s great to have more than one design to choose from!
-Most adults wear the large size.
+I prefer the medium size.

 - Epsom salt or magnesium oil

 Epsom salt baths are not only relaxing, but they can soothe muscles and reduce swelling.
 Most people with mast cell disease can tolerate pure Epsom salt (no added ingredients), although we need to be careful with water temperature (not too hot).
 If someone has a sulfate sensitivity (not to be confused with sulfite), I recommend magnesium chloride oil or flakes.